 HORZ Leadership Institute NCW Logo

-Educating and empowering community members for civic leadership in NCW
+Educating and Empowering Community Members for Civic Leadership in NCW

 Strong leaders are key to strong communities.
 That’s why the Community Foundation of NCW is taking a proactive role in training our next generation of leaders by launching The Leadership Institute of NCW to empower community members to become advocates for children, families, and communities.
 This program helps participants develop the civic skills necessary to connect with local government, analyze civic issues, and bring about change.